netanelgilad/meteor-excel/README.md

 meteor-excel
 ============

-___Mainly this package is a wrap for the npm packages listed above.
+___Mainly this package is a wrap for the npm packages listed below.
 So checkout their documentation to see how to work with excel files properly.___

 Parsing and generating excel files (xlsx, xls).